-Adapted with permission from the UKCP document ©2019
+This code is adapted with permission from the UKCP document ©2019.

-This Code contains the standards of ethics, practice and conduct which NCHP & NSTT expects of all practitioners, and which must be followed whatever your level of practice (trainee, hypnotherapist, psychotherapeutic counsellor, psychotherapist) and whether you meet clients in person, online or otherwise.
+This code contains the standards of ethics, practice and conduct which NCHP and NSTT expects of all practitioners, and which must be followed whatever their practice level (trainee, hypnotherapist, hypno-psychotherapeutic counsellor, hypno-psychotherapist) and whether they meet clients in person, online or otherwise.

-The term ‘practitioner’ means an individual NCHP & NSTT trainee or member who practises under the auspices of the NCHP and/or NSTT.
+The term practitioner means an individual NCHP and/or NSTT trainee or member who practises under the auspices of the NCHP and/or NSTT.

-Should a concern arise about a practitioner’s practice, it is against these standards that it will be judged under the NCHP/NSTT Complaints Procedure.
+Should a concern arise about a practitioner’s practice, it is against these standards that it will be considered under the NCHP and/or NSTT complaints procedure.

-* This code does not apply to tutors or supervisors who are covered for these activities by specific codes
+NB: This code does not apply to tutors or to supervisors who are covered for these activities by specific codes.

-* The UKCP Complaints and Conduct Process takes precedence over the NCHP/NSTT Complaints Procedure for individuals accredited by UKCP
+The UKCP complaints and conduct process takes precedence over the NCHP and NSTT complaints procedure for individuals accredited by the UKCP.

 The practitioner commits to engage with the challenge of striving for ethical practice and conduct, even when doing so involves making difficult decisions.